beamerboi/amazon-price-tracker/README.md

 2. get your password from here https://myaccount.google.com/apppasswords. choose mail and windows pc

 copy an amazon product url in the URL section and you're free to go.

+How to run on pc?
+1. make sure that you installed python
+2. open cmd and write python and the path of the the file